KostasEreksonas/TryHackMe_Writeups/README.md

 # TryHackMe Writeups
-In this repository I will publish writeups that I will make to various [TryHackMe](https://tryhackme.com/) rooms that I take.
+A repository for writeups that I make for various [TryHackMe](https://tryhackme.com/).

 Table of Contents
 =================